2nd man arrested on gun charges in Sacramento mass shooting

 “The investigation is highly complex involving many witnesses, videos of numerous types and significant physical evidence,” Schubert said in a statement.
 “This is an ongoing investigation and we anticipate more arrests in this case.”

-Martin was freed from an Arizona prison in 2020 after serving just over 1 1/2 years for violating probation in separate cases involving a felony conviction for aggravated assault in 2016 and a conviction on a marijuana charge in 2018.
-Court records show he pleaded guilty to punching, kicking and choking a woman in a hotel room when she refused to work for him as a prostitute.

-It was not immediately clear whether Martin had an attorney who could speak on his behalf.

-Of the 12 wounded, at least four suffered critical injuries, the Sacramento Fire Department said.
-At least seven of the victims had been released from hospitals by Monday.
+Four of those wounded suffered critical injuries, the Sacramento Fire Department has said.
+At least seven of the victims had been released from hospitals by Monday and two patients were still hospitalized at UC Davis Medical Center on Tuesday, according to spokesperson Tricia Tomiyoshi.
+She did not disclose their conditions.

-At the scene where the chaos erupted, memorials with candles and flowers began to grow on the same sidewalks where video showed people screaming and running for shelter as others lay on the ground writhing in pain.

 A small bouquet of purple roses was dedicated to Melinda Davis, who lived on the streets for years, with a note saying “Melinda Rest In Peace.”